k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 When the catalog application opens, the latest **catalog version** is displayed by default.
 The version number is displayed in the upper-left corner of the main area.
 By clicking it, you can either:

-* Select another version from the list in order to view it.
+* Select another version from the list for viewing.
 * Click the compare <img src="images/compare.png" style="zoom:75%;" /> icon to perform a versions comparison analysis.

 [Click here for more information regarding the Catalog Versioning](06_catalog_versioning.md).